-&lt;sup>8 See U.S. Congress, Senate Committee on the Judiciary, History of the Committee on the Judiciary, United States Senate, 1816-1981.
+12 See U.S. Congress, Senate Committee on the Judiciary, History of the Committee on the Judiciary, United States Senate, 1816-1981.
 Sen. Doc.
 No. 97-18, 97th Cong., 1st sess.
-(Washington: GPO, 1982), p. iv; also, U.S. Senate, History of the Committee on Rules and Administration - United States Senate, prepared by Floyd M. Riddick, Parliamentarian Emeritus of the Senate, 96th Cong., 1st sess., S. Doc.
+(Washington: GPO, 1982), p. iv; also, U.S. Senate, History of the Committee on Rules and Administration-United States Senate, prepared by Floyd M. Riddick, Parliamentarian Emeritus of the Senate, 96th Cong., 1st sess., S. Doc.
 No. 96-27 (Washington: GPO, 1980).
 Riddick provides, on pp. 21-28, the full text of the general revision of the Senate rules, adopted in 1868, including, on p.
-26, the following rule: "When nominations shall be made by the President of the United States to the Senate, they shall, unless otherwise ordered by the Senate, be referred to appropriate committees ....."
+26, the following rule: "When nominations shall be made by the President of the United States to the Senate, they shall, unless otherwise ordered by the Senate, be referred to appropriate committees...."

-&lt;sup>9 The nominations from 1868 to the present not referred to the Judiciary Committee were those of: Edwin M. Stanton in 1869 (at time of nomination, former Secretary of War); Edward D. White in 1894 (Senator); Joseph M. McKenna in 1897 (Attorney General, and former U.S. Representative); Edward D. White again, in 1910, this time to be Chief Justice (Associate Justice at time of nomination, and former Senator); William Howard Taft in 1921 (former President); George Sutherland in 1922 (former Senator); and James F. Byrnes in 1941 (Senator).
+13 The nominations from 1868 to the present not referred to the Judiciary Committee were those of: Edwin M. Stanton in 1869 (at time of nomination, former Secretary of War); Edward D. White in 1894 (Senator); Edward D. White again, in 1910, this time to be Chief Justice (Associate Justice at time of nomination, and former Senator); William Howard Taft in 1921 (former President); George Sutherland in 1922 (former Senator); and James F. Byrnes in 1941 (Senator).

-Byrnes in 1941.
+Committee was that of Senator James F. Byrnes in 1941.
 The Senate by unanimous consent considered and confirmed the Byrnes nomination, without referral to committee, on the day it received the nomination from the President.

-Nominations That Received Public Confirmation Hearings.
+Nominations That Received Public Confirmation Hearings14

 Table 1, in the "Public hearing date(s)" column, lists dates on which the full Judiciary Committee, or a Judiciary subcommittee, held public confirmation hearings on Supreme Court nominations.
 Included in this listing are public sessions of the committee at which either Supreme Court nominees testified on their own behalf and/or outside witnesses testified for or against the nominees.

-Advent of Public Hearings.
+Advent of Public Hearings

 Before 1916, the Judiciary Committee considered Supreme Court nominations behind closed doors.
 Thus, until that year, there are no entries in the "Public hearing date(s)" column.
-Rather, committee sessions on Court nominations typically were limited to committee members discussing and voting on a nominee in executive session, without hearing testimony from outside witnesses.
-In 1916, for the first time, the committee held open confirmation hearings on a Supreme Court nomination - that of Louis D. Brandeis to be an Associate Justice - at which outside witnesses (but not the nominee) testified.
+Rather, committee sessions on Court nominations typically were limited to committee members discussing and voting on a nominee in executive session, without hearing testimony from outside witnesses.15 In 1916, for the first time, the committee held open confirmation hearings on a Supreme Court nomination-that of Louis D. Brandeis to be an Associate Justice-at which outside witnesses (but not the nominee) testified.
 More days of public hearings (19) were held on the Brandeis nomination than on any Supreme Court nomination since.
-The Brandeis hearings, however, did not set immediately into place a new policy of open confirmation hearings for Supreme Court nominations, since each of the next six nominations (during the years 1916 to1923) was either considered directly by the Senate, without referral to the Judiciary Committee, or was acted on by the committee without the holding of confirmation hearings.
+The Brandeis hearings, however, did not set immediately into place a new policy of open confirmation hearings for Supreme Court nominations, since each of the next six nominations (during the years 1916 to 1923) was either considered directly by the Senate, without referral to the Judiciary Committee, or was acted on by the committee without the holding of confirmation hearings.

-From 1925 to 1945, public confirmation hearings for Supreme Court nominations became the more common, if not invariable, practice of the Judiciary Committee.
-In 1925, Harlan F. Stone became the first Supreme Court nominee to appear in person and testify at his confirmation hearings.
-During the next two
+From 1925 to 1946, public confirmation hearings for Supreme Court nominations became the more common, if not invariable, practice of the Judiciary Committee.
+In 1925, Harlan F. Stone became the first Supreme Court nominee to appear in person and testify at his confirmation hearings.16 During the next two decades, the Stone nomination was one of 11 Court nominations that received public confirmation hearings before either the full Judiciary Committee or a Judiciary subcommittee,17 while five other nominations did not receive public hearings.
+One of